Jandini/Jandini/README.md

 My name is Matt Janda,

-> This is my software engineering journey.
+> This is my software engineering journey;
 > How I turned ideas into small tools, the small tools into a projects and the projects into full stack applications.
 > I designed and wrote from scratch most of the tools and applications presented here.
 Some of them are available in my public repositories.